 All full-time workers understand the challenge of balancing their home life with work.
 It’s hard to maintain the delicate balance between making your boss mad or suffering another fight with your family.
 Luckily, you aren’t alone.
 Here are some tips to follow that will help you create a healthy work-life balance.

 Living with Children and a Spouse

-If you live with children and a spouse, you may already feel guilty sometimes about not spending enough time with them.
+If you live with children and a spouse, you probably already feel guilty sometimes for not spending enough time with them.

 Examine areas of your work life that can be reduced or eliminated without losing your job.
 For example, if you constantly stay late at work on Friday nights, you could try to do the hardest, most necessary and most time-consuming tasks first on Friday mornings and then work your way down the list.
 When it’s time to go, you may just find that the most important things are done and everything else can be put off until Monday.
 Also, remember to step back and honestly evaluate what is important and what isn’t so important.

-You may be relatively young, and still live with your parents, for financial reasons or to take care of them.
-In this case, you should decide how much time you want or need to spend around them and ensure that work does not override this need.
-If your parents have been hinting that they’d like to see you more and you’re agreeable to this, find ways to separate yourself from work, make yourself unavailable for overtime shifts, or do whatever else it takes to spend more time around them.
+There are many cases in which you could be living with your parents.
+If this the case, you should decide how much time you want or need to spend around them and ensure that work does not override this need.
+If your parents have been hinting that they’d like to see you more and you’re agreeable to this, find ways to separate yourself from work, make yourself unavailable for overtime shifts, or do whatever else it takes to spend more time with them.

 Balancing your full-time job with your home life is a tricky task, but with time and practice it becomes easier to master.
-Take into account your individual situation and remember to take time off when you need to preserve your own mental health.
+Consider your individual situation and remember to take time off when you need to preserve your own mental health.